Internal Painting Method Statement

 Clean floors and adjacent surfaces, as well as surfaces to be painted, before work is commenced.
 Cut out, as required, defects in drywall and plaster surfaces and openings adjoining trim, and fill with a patching compound or approved patching plaster flush with adjoining surface.
 When dry, smooth and-seal the patch before application of the priming coat.

 • Fill nail holes, and similar defects after the first coat of paint has been applied.
-Filler to match the colour of the finish.
+Filler to match the color of the finish.

 • Carefully hand sand woodwork before painting.